-(a) Equal Pay Claims - The Council is currently in the process of trying to settle a number of Equal Pay claims brought by employees.
-Sefton has established a provision to cover the potential costs of known claims that are expected to be settled in 2011/2012.

-(b) Internal Insurance Cover - The purpose of the insurance provision is to enable certain known uninsured losses to be met centrally, i.e., losses arising from the excesses that apply to the Authority's main insurance policies (Public Liability, Property, Employers Liability and Motor Insurance).
+- (a) Equal Pay Claims The Council is currently in the process of trying to settle a number of Equal Pay claims brought by employees.
+Sefton has established a provision to cover the potential costs of known claims that are expected to be settled in 2012/2013. - (b) Internal Insurance Cover The purpose of the insurance provision is to enable certain known uninsured losses to be met centrally, i.e., losses arising from the excesses that apply to the Authority's main insurance policies (Public Liability, Property, Employers Liability and Motor Insurance).
 The amount required to cover these uninsured losses is based on claims actually reported as outstanding.
 The timing of settlement of these claims is uncertain but is likely to be over a number of years.
-Based on an assessment by Sefton's insurance advisors (AON), the resources available in the Authority's Insurance Fund are now in excess of known liabilities.
-Therefore £1.127m has been credited back to the Comprehensive Income and Expenditure Statement and has been reserved to fund claims arising in future years.

-(c) Court Liability Costs - The Council is required to pay the Magistrates Court for any costs incurred in bringing cases relating to the non-payment of Council Tax and Business Rates.
+Based on an assessment by Sefton's insurance advisors (AON), the resources available in the Authority's Insurance Fund are in excess of known liabilities. - (c) Court Liability Costs The Council is required to pay the Magistrates Court for any costs incurred in bringing cases relating to the non-payment of Council Tax and Business Rates.
 Sefton has established a provision to cover the potential repayment of costs for which the Council has yet to be billed.
-The timing of any repayments is uncertain.

-(d) Legal Claim against the Council - The Council has received a claim seeking damages relating to works undertaken by the Council.
-Sefton has established a provision to cover the potential payment and legal costs if the Council were not able to successfully defend the claim.
+The timing of any repayments is uncertain. - (d) Claims against the Council Sefton has established a provision to cover potential payments relating to claims made against the Council and associated legal costs if the Council were not able to successfully defend the claims.
 The timing of any repayments is uncertain.